josehoras/Behavioral-Cloning/writeup.md

 My project includes the following files:

-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
+* `run1.mp4` containing a video demontration of my simulation
 * This writeup summarizing the results

 #### 2. Running the project